marcin007/todo-list/README.md

 Endpoints for Tasks Controller:
 ```
 GET:
-/api/tasks/{id} -  for current user
+/api/tasks/{id} - access for current user.
+In response you will get specific task logged user.
-/api/user/tasks - for current user
+/api/user/tasks - access for current user.
+In response you will get list of tasks logged user.
-/api/users/{username}/tasks - for current user or admin
+/api/users/{username}/tasks - access for current user or admin.
+In response you will get list of tasks specific user.
-/api/boards/{id}/tasks - for current user or admin
+/api/boards/{id}/tasks - access for current user or admin.
+In response you will get list of tasks specific board.

 POST:
-/api/tasks - for current user or admin
+/api/tasks - access for current user or admin.
+By this endpoint you can add new task.

 PATCH:
-/api/tasks/{id} - for current user
+/api/tasks/{id} - access for current user.
+By this endpoint you can update specific task by id.
-/api/users/{username}/tasks/{id} - for current user or admin
+/api/users/{username}/tasks/{id} - access for current user or admin.
+By this endpoint you can update specific task by username.

 DELETE:
-/api/tasks/{id} - for current user or admin
+/api/tasks/{id} - access for current user or admin.
+By this endpoint you can delete specific task by id.
 ```
 Endpoints for User Controller:
 ```
 GET:
 /api/user - returns detail information for an authenticated user (a valid JWT token must be present in the request header)
-/api/users - for admin
+/api/users - access for admin.
+In response you will get list of users.
-/api/users/{id} - for current user or admin
+/api/users/{id} - access for current user or admin.
+In response you will get specific user by id.

 POST:
-/api/users - for unauthenticated user
+/api/users - access for unauthenticated user.
+By this endpoint you can add new user.

 PATCH:
-/api/users/{id} - for current user or admin
+/api/users/{id} - access for current user or admin.
+By this endpoint you can update specific user by id.

 DELETE:
-/api/users/{id} - for current user or admin
+/api/users/{id} - access for current user or admin.
+By this endpoint you can delete specific user by id.
 ```

 ## Frontend